BTSSTUDIOS/BTS_ON_OP_CAT/README.md

 # BTS_ON_OP_CAT

-# Unlocking Hollywood's Decentralized Future: How Bitcoin's OP_CAT Empowers BTS Studios 🎬✨
+# Unlocking Hollywood's Decentralized Future OR How Bitcoin's OP_CAT Empowers BTS Studios 🎬✨

 **“The design supports a tremendous variety of possible transaction types that I designed years ago”** -Satoshi Nakamoto June 17, 2010, 06:46:08 PM